cdruf/facility-location-problem/README.md

 This project is an examplary implementation of the facility location problem.
 Features are

-* the optimization model implemented with PuLP
+* the optimization model implemented with PuLP, and
-* a dashboard implemented with streamlit and deck.gl
+* a dashboard implemented with streamlit and deck.gl.

 ## Optimization problem